dig-eg-gaz/dig-eg-gaz.github.io/content/authors/AnnieKryvorutsky/_index.md

 bio: The author, a student at Florida State University, was enrolled in the digital microhistory lab in fall 2022.

 interests:
+- accounting
+- environmental science
-# - accounting, environmental science, photography
+- photography

 social:
 - icon: github